lanmengye-a/ecnu_nlp/2023Spring_StatNLP/2023-paper-list.md

   - [EMNLP 22] Probing for Constituency Structure in Neural Language Models
   - [ICLR 23] PINTO: Faithful Language Reasoning Using Prompted-Generated Rationales
   - [ICLR 23] Interpretability in the Wild: a Circuit for Indirect Object Identification in GPT-2 Small
+  - [AAAI 22] The King is Naked: on the Notion of Robustness for Natural Language Processing

 ## Machine Translation, Multi-(Cross-)lingual Tasks
   - [ACL 22] Towards Making the Most of Cross-Lingual Transfer for Zero-Shot Neural Machine Translation